Existence of Schrodinger Evolution with Absorbing Boundary Condition: Remarks

-\item Unlike self-adjoint Hamiltonians, $H$ is not unitarily diagonalizable for $\kappa>0$, as we prove below.
-(We note also that the Hamiltonian of the discrete version of the absorbing boundary rule for a quantum particle on a lattice \cite{DTT15} is easily checked to be non-normal ($HH^*\neq H^*H$), and thus not unitarily diagonalizable.)
+\begin{rem} Unlike self-adjoint Hamiltonians, $H$ is not unitarily diagonalizable when $\kappa(\vx)>0$ on a set of $\vx$s of positive measure in $\bou$, as we prove below.
+(We note also that the Hamiltonian of the discrete version of the absorbing boundary rule for a quantum particle on a lattice is easily checked to be non-normal ($HH^*\neq H^*H$), and thus not unitarily diagonalizable.)
 It seems that, at least in many cases, a complete set of (generalized, non-normalizable) eigenfunctions exists, but they are not mutually orthogonal \cite{detect-imaginary}.